 In order to better understand in what ways data partnerships can differ regarding their openness, we discuss three criteria.
 These criteria rest on a categorization of insights derived from recent discussions of such partnerships in the literature (see e.g., Madsen et al., 2016; Flyverbom et al., 2017; Susha et al., 2017; Verhulst & Sangokoya, 2015).
 First, the role of participation matters in the context of data partnerships.
-In some cases, everyone is able to access and distribute the data that is used and produced in the partnership, while in other cases the collaboration is limited to a few selected partners (Berrone et al., 2016; Susha et al., 2017).
+In some cases, everyone is able to access and distribute the data used and produced in the partnership, while in other cases the collaboration is limited to a few selected partners (Berrone et al., 2016; Susha et al., 2017).
 This shows that the openness of a data partnership depends on the way in which membership is regulated (i.e. on what grounds can organisations be included in the partnership, and who has decision authority?).
 Second, an initiative's openness is also influenced by the way in which the data, that is necessary for the partnership to work, can be accessed by participants (Madsen et al., 2016; Janssen et al., 2012).
 In a fully open data partnership, the partners would make their data freely available, so that all participating organizations have unrestricted and equal access to the data that is used to produce insights for sustainable development.
-This shows that the openness of a data partnership also depends on the way in which the relevant data is sourced (i.e. is data only provided to and from selected organizations or is it an open sourcing process?).

-Finally, the openness of data partnerships also depends on whether the results, which are created in and through the partnership, can be freely distributed and re-distributed (Flyverbom et al., 2017; Poel et al., 2015).
-For instance, Dietrich et al. (2018) highlight that open data implies that "the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets."
+This shows that the openness of a data partnership also depends on the way in which the relevant data is sourced created in and through the partnership, can be freely distributed and re-distributed (Flyverbom et al., 2017; Poel et al., 2015).
+For example, Dietrich et al. (2018) highlight that open data implies that "the data must be provided under terms that permit re-use and redistribution including the intermixing with other datasets."
 This emphasizes that the openness of a partnership is also influenced by the way in which insights are shared (i.e. are the resulting insights made openly available to the public or is it only a few organisations that get to apply the information?).
 Data partnerships are formed not only to enable the baseline sharing of relevant data, but also for joint processing and analysis, and the resulting output in the forms of data and insights are usually validated, analyzed, aggregated, and otherwise modified beyond the source data.
 Table 1 gives an overview of eight exemplary data partnerships and positions them as open or closed vis-à-vis the three criteria discussed above.